PRESS RELEASE 9 January 2017

 Metastatic prostate cancer is usually treated with hormone therapy, which works by suppressing the male hormones.
 It can be taken orally or by injection.
 These types of treatments are effective but their downside is that they are also associated with a number of side effects that have an adverse impact on quality of life.
 Over time, they will also lose efficacy, which will allow the cancer to progress.

 Through his work with prostate cancer patients, Docrates founder Timo Joensuu MD, PhD, Adj.
 Prof. of Clinical Oncology and a specialist in medical oncology and radiotherapy, came to the realisation that standard treatment guidelines were not sufficiently effective at halting the progress of advanced prostate cancer.
 With conventional treatments, patients will go on to live for approximately 3.7 years following diagnosis.
 In the case of more aggressive forms of the disease, this can be reduced to just a few months.
 Dr. Joensuu was convinced by the potential of using other treatments, including radiotherapy to treat metastatic prostate cancer.
-“We need to treat aggressive forms of prostate cancer more aggressively, effectively and comprehensively,” Joensuu argues.
+“We need to treat aggressive forms of prostate cancer more actively, effectively and comprehensively,” Joensuu argues.

 Delivering exceptional outcomes